epigraphy-info/epigraphy-info/meeting_pages/workshop_9.md

 The workshop traditionally brings together researchers and enthusiasts of digital epigraphy to discuss the current trends and issues of the discipline (see https://epigraphy.info/ for details of previous workshops).
 The meeting will include presentations and a poster session, as well as training sessions and meetings/hackathons of the existing working groups.

-## Preliminary programme and practical information
+## Preliminary programme

 The preliminary program has been released and the accepted participants have been notified.
 If you haven't received an email from us, please get in touch with the Steering Committee.
 The recipients of bursaries will be notified by the end of January.

+The **final programme along with registration and venue details will be published in early February**.

 **[Click here to download the preliminary programme (PDF)]({{ site.baseurl }}{% link documents/workshop_9/Preliminary_programme.pdf %}){:target="_blank" rel="noopener"}**